 You can buy jarred cannellini of top quality here, high protein bread flour here, top-quality tuna here, sheep milk ricotta here, and the best anchovies on the planet here.
 I have cobbled together this recipe from several individual recipes as noted in the instructions, plus a sprinkling of TFD magic in the ingredient choices and ratios.

-Join me as I recapture mental equilibrium and reclaim the lost peace of childhood, my Citizens – it will be a delicious and savory journey indeed!
+Join me as I recapture mental equilibrium and reclaim the lost peace of childhood, Citizens!

 Battle on – the Generalissimo